scrapy/parsel/docs/usage.rst

 Using selectors
 ===============

-To explain how to use the selectors we'll use the `requests`_ library to download an example page located in the Parsel's documentation:
+To explain how to use the selectors we'll use the :mod:`requests` library to download an example page located in the Parsel's documentation:

     http://parsel.readthedocs.org/en/latest/_static/selectors-sample1.html